orepnitskiy/clientserverapp/readme.md

-You can find all documentation in docstrings in files client.py and server.py.
+You can find all documentation in docstrings in script files.
+App consists of two files.
 In client.py you can find client that send metrics on the server, in the server.py you can find server that accepting metrics